mangal-interactions/contribute/templates/README.md

 ## A brief overview of the format

 The data in mangal are represented by a hierarchy of types, and some choices deserve a clarification.
+This section will provide a detailed explanation of what makes a mangal object, and then give a link to the template.
+All the templates are organised in the same way: the first row is the field name, the second row tells whether it is required or optional, and the last row is reminders about how to format the data.

+⚠️ When filling-in the templates, **please do not remove** rows 2 and 3; they are used in the automatic validation we perform before moving on to manual inspection.

 Throughout this section, fields in `monospace` refer to how the database and API actually calls these things, and you can look at the endpoint examples to see how the data are actually shaped (and endpoint is the URL used to access the data, and you don't really need to know this in order to prepare your files).
 In practice, the data representation has a lot more fields than that, but they are populated automatically to ensure that the data are correctly linked.

+⚠️ When downloading the templates, **please do not rename them**.
+This is going to help with the injection steps, as we perform some automatic checks for data integrity before manual inspection.

 ### Datasets